steffengraber/conda-nest/README.md

 ## Build the packages

+First choose the version you want to build by editing the first line in 'meta.yaml', eg:

+    {% set version = "v2.16.0" %}

+Then buil the package

     conda build .

-Choose the version you want to build by editing the first line in 'meta.yaml', eg:

-    {% set version = "v2.16.0" %}

 Install it

    conda install --use-local nest=v2.16.0